Anne Darby’s music page – keeping Anne’s music alive

 Anne Darby (née Wiseman) was an amazing woman.
 As well as being a prolific singer-songwriter with an incredible voice, she was a medal-winning international athlete, a keen hockey player, a practising pagan, and saved lives within the NHS where she specialised in resuscitation and provided resus training.
 Anne loved animals and was, apparently, the only member of staff at Torbay Hospital who took her dog to work!

 Acoustic music was a major part of Anne’s life.
-She performed regularly in clubs such as ‘Dingle’s’ in Tottenham Court Road, London and eventually ran her own folk/blues acoustic music club in Teignmouth, South Devon.
+In the 1970’s she performed regularly in clubs such as ‘Dingle’s’ in Tottenham Court Road, London and eventually ran her own folk/blues acoustic music club in Teignmouth, South Devon.
 On the evening of 27th May 2016, Anne sang and played wonderfully and was, as always, the life and soul of the evening.
 The following day she passed away peacefully at home, aged just 62. obituary

 Anne’s last evening

 Anne wrote songs for over forty years and (with the blessing of her friends and family) we’ve created this page so that anyone can listen to, or learn and perform them.
 We have lyrics for 40+ songs but very few recordings exist.
 Indeed, at the start of this project, except for a couple of videos clips, there were no recordings of Anne’s music on the internet.